DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

           notify:
             - start apache2

+##### 7.2.2 Handling apache2 start.
+This is called `handler` and it is what our `notify` parameter will trigger.
+Under `roles/` create another `main.yml` but this time it will have new location: `web/handlers/main.yaml`.

+        - name: start apache2
+          systemd:
+            state: started
+            name: apache2

+        - name: stop apache2
+          systemd:
+            state: stopped
+            name: apache2

+        - name: restart apache2
+          systemd:
+            state: restarted
+            name: apache2
+            daemon_reload: yes

 What if we don't have access to the documentation in the web?
 Ansible ships with the `ansible-doc` tool.
 We can access the documentation from the command line.